izderadicka/rest2backbone/readme.md

   (also read only forms)
 - Forms can:
  * update validation result to form
- * save modified form to server (via rest API - using Backbone models and colections).
+ * save modified form to server (via rest API - using Backbone models and collections).
 - A sample application - showing how it should be used.